-which explains how to get up and running with the product.
+To get up and running with Container Registry, see the quickstart.

 For instructions on listing, tagging, and deleting images, see Managing Images.